Northerners (Korean political faction)

-The Northerners were a political faction of the Joseon Dynasty.
-It was created after the split of the Easterners in 1591 by Yi Sanhae and his supporters.
-In 1606, during the reign of Queen Inmok, the Northerners divided into Greater Northerners (led by Hŏ Kyun) and Smaller Northerners.
-In 1613, the Greater Northerners split further into Flesh Northerners, Bone Northerners and Middle Northerners.
-The Smaller Northerners allied with the Westerners and Southerners.
+The Northerners were a political faction of the Joseon period of dynastic Korea.
+It was created after the 1591 split from the Easterners of Yi San-hae and his supporters.
+In 1606, during the tenure of Queen Inmok, the Northerners divided into the Greater Northerners (led by Heo Gyun) and the Lesser Northerners.
+In 1613, the Greater Northerners split further into Flesh Northerners, Bone Northerners, and Middle Northerners.
+The Lesser Northerners, also split further into Pure Lesser Northerners and Impure Lesser Southerners.